 Who Can Join the Study?

-• Be able and willing to read, understand, and sign a written informed consent form (ICF), which is a document that explains the study and confirms your agreement to take part before any procedures begin.
+• You can read and sign a written informed consent form (a document that explains the study and your rights) before any study steps begin.

-• Be between 18 and 75 years old at the time you join the study.
+• You are at least 18 years old and not older than 75 years when you join the study.

-• Have a history or current presence of at least two of the five health factors that make up metabolic syndrome (such as high blood pressure, high blood sugar, extra belly fat, high triglycerides, or low “good” cholesterol) as defined by the American Heart Association.
+• You have had, or currently have, at least two of the five health problems that make up metabolic syndrome (such as high blood pressure, high blood sugar, excess belly fat, high triglycerides, or low “good” cholesterol), according to the American Heart Association.

 Who Cannot Join the Study?

-• Having liver enzymes ALT or AST that are five times higher than the normal upper limit.
+• ALT or AST levels that are five times higher than the normal range – these are liver enzymes that rise when the liver is injured.

-• Current infection with Human immunodeficiency virus (HIV), hepatitis B virus (detectable surface antigen), or hepatitis C virus.
+• Any current infection with HIV (human immunodeficiency virus), hepatitis B (detectable surface antigen), or hepatitis C – these are viral infections that affect the liver or immune system.

-• Having another chronic liver disease such as alcoholic liver disease, portal hypertension (high pressure in the liver’s blood vessels), any viral hepatitis, cirrhosis (scarring of the liver), or advanced liver problems like fluid buildup in the abdomen (ascites), bleeding veins in the esophagus or stomach (gastroesophageal varices), kidney problems caused by liver disease (hepatorenal syndrome), or brain problems caused by liver disease (hepatic encephalopathy).
+• Other chronic liver diseases, such as alcoholic liver disease, high pressure in the liver’s blood vessels (portal hypertension), any viral hepatitis, a history of cirrhosis, or advanced liver problems like fluid buildup in the abdomen (ascites), bleeding from swollen veins in the esophagus or stomach (gastroesophageal varices), kidney failure caused by liver disease (hepatorenal syndrome), or brain changes from liver failure (hepatic encephalopathy).

-• Drinking a lot of alcohol or having a history of heavy drinking for three or more months within the past year.
+• Having drunk a lot of alcohol for three or more months within the past year.

 Where you can join this trial?